slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - heros are your idealized selfes
 - understand the difference of an adversary and an enemy to not accumulate enemys.
-- When narratives begin to shift and the once good guys are labelled as bad it's not surprising they fight back.
-They'll point to criticisms as exaggerations.
+- When narratives begin to shift and the once good guys are labelled as bad it’s not surprising they fight back.
+They’ll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.
-- surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
+- surpass a gatekeeper: i’m x, i know your situation and how is the way i can make it the most confortable (safe) for you.
 -->

 > *"Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous."